Learning how to make lotion and homemade products is really fun.

 However, before you can begin getting creative, you need to think about the ingredients you will be using in your products.

-Otherwise you could end up running into problems, and you may end up with a lot more waste then planned.
+Otherwise, you could end up running into problems, and you may end up with a lot more waste than planned.

 How to make lotion